Dubai again plans for flying taxi takeoff, this time by 2026

 The pricing for the flying taxis “will be in the range of a limousine service in Dubai, maybe slightly higher,” Bahrozyan said.
 The RTA describes limo services rates as “at least 30% higher than taxi fares” in the city.
 Taxis have a minimum fare of around $3.25 and charge $0.50 a kilometer.

 Another departure from earlier plans include the RTA planning to have piloted flying taxis at first, rather than autonomous ones as previously discussed.
-Bahrozyan described having a pilot with seats for passengers on board, which match Joby’s electric flying taxi.
+Dubai officials described the taxi as having a pilot with four seats for passengers on board, which match Joby’s electric flying taxi.
 However, Bahrozyan said tests would continue with autonomous flying taxis as well.

 The Joby prototype can fly over 240 kilometers (150 miles) before needing a charge — something which would put Abu Dhabi and other areas of the country within range.
 It takes off and lands vertically, while its rotors tilt forward in flight.
 It has a maximum speed of 320 kph (200 mph).